 Gestational diabetes in women: Issues during Pregnancy

-As we discussed above, gestational diabetes targets pregnant women only.
-The risk of gestational diabetes rises with an increase in age and history of family diabetes.
+As we discussed above, gestational diabetes targets pregnant women only and leads to pregnancy issues.
+The risk of gestational diabetes rises with an increase in age and a history of family diabetes.
 Diabetes of most women gets cured post delivery.
 But having it makes you more likely to develop type 2.
 However, taking the correct measures can reduce this risk.

 One of them is getting tested for diabetes 4 to 12 weeks after the baby is born.
 If the tests are normal, consider getting tested every 1 to 3 years.
 Women must also be conscious about their healthy weight and keep tracking it.